ABC Blog

 You probably can’t spend much time outside without feeling the itch of new mosquito bites.
 New reports of cases of mosquito-borne diseases, such as the Zika virus, don’t seem to be going away.

 Now may be the time to rethink the measures you take to protect yourself and your family from mosquitoes.
+Pest control professionals can help you control these mosquitoes, but it can be helpful to know what kind you are dealing with.
 Let’s take a look at the most common mosquitoes in Texas, the risks that they pose and what you can do to keep them away from your property.

 Texas Mosquito Species

 Texas has the “honor” of hosting a huge percentage of the U.S. mosquito population.
 In fact, eighty-five mosquito species have been documented in our state.
-We are all familiar with what a mosquito looks like, and the differences between the species are often difficult to catch for the untrained eye.
-Here’s a list of the 24 most common mosquitoes in the state, when they are most active and in which part of the state you would most likely encounter them.
+Most of us are familiar with what a mosquito looks like, and the differences between the species are often too difficult for the naked eye to catch.
+Here’s a list of the most common mosquitoes in the state, when they are most active and in which part of the state you would most likely encounter them.

 Aedes aegypti

-The Aedes aegypti, more commonly known as the Yellow fever mosquito, transmits–you guessed it– Yellow fever, a flu-like illness that can be fatal.
+The Aedes aegypti, pictured above, more commonly known as the Yellow fever mosquito, transmits yellow fever, a flu-like illness.
 This species also can spread the dengue, Zika and Chikungunya viruses.
 People suffering from dengue fever can experience a sudden spike in body temperature and sharp pain in their joints.
 Symptoms associated with the Zika virus include fever, skin rashes, red eyes, muscle and joint pain and headaches.
 Those suffering from Chikungunya fever may experience fever, joint and muscle pain, headaches, fatigue and rashes.
 Yellow fever mosquitoes feed during the day and are most commonly found in south and east Texas.

 Aedes albopictus